gcobb321/icloud3_v3_docs/docs/chapters/2_event-log.md

 #### Create a new dashboard card for the Event Log

-The following yaml will create the Event Log custom card on the dashboard card you added at another time all of the other statements.
+Follow these steps to create a new dashboard card containing the Event Log:

 - **GUI Entry Method**